AmjadKudsi/StatSync-Controller/README.md

   Displays metric badges powered by Shields dynamic JSON queries referencing the StatsAPI endpoint.

 - **Portfolio Website**
-  Fetches and animates the metric values through client side JavaScript using the same endpoint.
+  Fetches and animates the metric values through client-side JavaScript using the same endpoint.

 Both surfaces remain fully synchronized with no manual coordination.

----

-## Future Extensions

-Potential enhancements include:

-- Automated metric population via official APIs, if made available in the future
-- Scheduled or event driven updates to `stats.json`
-- Historical data logging and visualization
-- Additional endpoints for derived or aggregated metrics

 ---